 Attaching a Tax Clearance Certificate to your application reassures the contracting authority that you are in good financial standing to carry out the works.
 In some cases, buyers will highlight the provision of one such document as a hard requirement for the award criteria.

 The contracting entity, especially if that happens to be a governmental body, is under great pressure to ensure the delivery of exceptional results as part of the contracted project.
-Being able to reassure them of your company’s ability to fulfill the task, even under harsh, unexpected conditions offers your application a great advantage over competitors.
+Being able to reassure them of your company’s ability to fulfil the task, even under harsh, unexpected conditions offers your application a great advantage over competitors.
 Including a risk assessment form detailing on your ability to withstand hazards is something you should thus consider when writing your application.

 Regardless of the industry you are active in, showing consideration for the safety of your personnel is always a plus in the eyes of buyers.
 Fewer accidents lead to a smoother and more efficient working experience.
 To take your chances of winning the tender up a notch, attach your safety policy to the application.